Yehor-Kovalenko/Yehor-Kovalenko/README.md

 ### Software Engineering
   - OOP principles --> SOLID, KISS, DRY
   - Software modeling using **UML diagrams**
-  - As a *Solution Architect and Team Lead* managing and coordinating team of 12 software developers on a large-scale software project
+  - As a *Chief Solution Architect and Team Lead* managing and coordinating team of 12 software developers on a large-scale state level software project that could be used for coordinating actions and resources in the emergency situation
   - **Design patterns**
 ### LANGUAGES:
 - _**Java**_:
   - **REST**ful web app development using Java framework **Spring Boot**
   - Android app development
-  - Desktop app development with GUI using **JavaFX**
+  - Desktop app development with GUI using **JavaFX** [Sudoku game](https://github.com/Yehor-Kovalenko/Sudoku)
   - **Hibernate + JPA framework**
   - Testing --> **JUnit**, **Mockito**, load testing using **JMeter**
 - **_Python_**